HL7/fhir-consent-management/input/pagecontent/usecases.md

 **Actor:** Consenter

 **Pre-condition:**
-A consent has been previously signed and filed.
+A consent has been previously signed and filed and is still active (not expired).

 **Narrative:**
-- A consenter revokes a consent previously created.
+- The consenter navigates the user interface to find the consent they intend to revoke.
+This may be in the form of a search (for example by form or by original requester) or by plain navigation of all active consents.

+- The consenter interacts with the UI to revoke the consent.

 - Depending on the policy context, the consenter may have to sign a form to confirm their intent to revoke the consent.

 **Post-condition:**
 - The state of the consent is marked as inactive.
 - The revocation event and pertinent metadata is recorded in the provenance of the consent.
+- The record of the consent revocation (if a signed form was required in the legal context) is retained and associated with the consent and the provenance event.

 ### Disclosure Audit
 (implementing this use case is optional)